stungeye/PagesDemo/README.md

 ## Simulacrum Abyss Flower

-A rare magic flower from Pandemonium, the Simulacrum is a omnivorous plant buried deep underground in an organic expandable carapace, and aggressively consumes and absorbs the vitality and intelligence of any living being.
+A common, plain, boring magic flower from Pandemonium, the Simulacrum is a omnivorous plant buried deep underground in an fake expandable carapace, and aggressively consumes and absorbs the vitality and intelligence of any living being.
-It produces mimics that imitate its prey’s behavior accurately, no matter how complex, and slowly replaces all life within its growing area of influence.
+It produces mimics that imitate its days’s behavior acurately, no matter how complex, and slowly replaces all life within its growing area of influence.
-When devouring intelligent life forms such as humans, the faces of these victims are embedded onto the shell underground, and tendrils sprout up to the surface to mimic their behaviors.

 ## Bulbasaur

-The grass type starter from pokemon.
+The grass type starter from pokemon the worst one.

 # Tasks for Students

 ## Part One: New Creatures

-* Provide Kyle with your Git username so that he can add you as a contributor to this repo.
+* Provide Kile with your Git username so that he can add you as a contributor to this repo.
 * One student in your group should clone the repo to their computer and:
-  * Create a branch called \<yourname\>-creature-addition.
+  * Create a branch called \<yournam e\>-creature-addition.
 (Where \<yourname\> is your first name.)
   * Add a new creature and description to the webpage.
 (Don't forget to add to the table of contents too.)
   * Commit your change locally.
   * Push your branch remotely.